 If you fast-reverse to the beginning of the first track/file (track), fast-reversing will stop and the player will start playback.
+In an MP3, WMA or AAC folder (type C audio), the player will start playback beginning with the first track/file (track) of the current folder.

-Repeating
+■ Repeating

-To repeat a track/file (track), briefly press the "RPT" button while the track/file (track) is playing.
+To repeat a track/file (track), briefly press the "RPT/RDM" button while the track/file (track) is playing.